The 5 Best Marathon Running Shoes of 2026

 While even the best marathon running shoes won't carry you to the finish line on their own, they can make the journey far more enjoyable and, in many cases, help you run faster and more efficiently.
 The best marathon shoes strike the right balance between cushioning, stability, and efficiency, often through lightweight construction, responsive foams, and carbon plates.

-We've tested almost 200 models; below are our top six picks for running a marathon, from elite, race-optimized super shoes to versatile trainers that have enough range to cover the marathon distance with confidence.
+We've tested more than 200 models; below are our top five picks for running a marathon, from elite, race-optimized super shoes to versatile trainers that have enough range to cover the marathon distance with confidence.
 If you're looking for shoes better suited to everyday use, check out our recommendations for the best running shoes.
 If you're after shoes suited for your long-distance training in the build-up to the marathon, look at our recommendations for the best long-distance running shoes.

 We buy and test running shoes with a very data-oriented approach.
 While we're just getting started, our methodology already has dozens of tests to help you make the right purchasing decision for your needs.
 Not only do we use high-end equipment to gather objective data, but we also order multiple sizes of the same shoes so team members can log in miles.
 This real-world testing is conducted at various paces and conditions, across different types of workouts, to cover all the bases.
 This allows us to verify our results and ensure they align with what you might feel with a specific pair.

 If you are a forefoot striker who wants to push the envelope even further, consider the ASICS METASPEED RAY.
-Weighing only 130g per shoe in men's U.S. size 9, they are almost featherweight, but still pack a remarkable level of cushioning underfoot.
+Weighing only 130 g per shoe in men's U.S. size 9, it's almost featherweight, but still packs a remarkable level of cushioning underfoot.
 The RAY has only a partial carbon plate under the forefoot, and the soft foam can feel very unstable.
-If there is any chance that you will be landing on your heel, the RAY is not the shoe for you. -
+If there is any chance that you will be landing on your heel, the RAY is not the shoe for you.

 Notable Mentions